hongcankun/scroll-monitor/readme.md

 ### Processing interval

 Since `scroll` events can fire at a high rate, so `ScrollDirectionResolver` have a time interval to recognize direction, which defaults to `50ms`.
-You can get or set interval by `resolver.inteval`, or set `interval` when creating resolver by `new ScrollDirectionResolver(inteval)`.
+You can get or set interval by `resolver.interval`, or set `interval` when creating resolver by `new ScrollDirectionResolver(interval)`.

 ```javascript
 const resolver = new ScrollDirectionResolver(interval)